obiba/agate-doc/web-user-guide/realms.rst

 Realms Management
 =================

-A Realm is a data access object that provides authentication capabilites for Agate users using the underlying datasource's specific API to discover authorization data.
+A Realm is a data access object that provides authentication capabilities for Agate users using the underlying datasource's specific API to discover authorization data.

 Realm Types
 -----------